librato/taxonomy/Part2/traditional/free_open/monoliths/system/omd.md

 ### What is it?
 OMD is a repackaging of Nagios core along with several Add-ons and replacement UI's.
-The packaging includes Nagios core, a fully-preconfigured Check_MK installation to accomplish remote-execution of Nagios plugins on remote hosts, Thruk (a popular replacement UI), MK-Multisite (IMO the best Nagios user-interface in existence), WATO (a web-based Nagios configuration tool) and more.
+The packaging includes Nagios core, a fully-preconfigured Check_MK installation to accomplish remote-execution of Nagios plug-ins on remote hosts, Thruk (a popular replacement UI), MK-Multisite (IMO the best Nagios user-interface in existence), WATO (a web-based Nagios configuration tool) and more.
 If you are familiar with the Nagios add-on universe, you'll likely find most, if not all of your favorite Nagios add-on's already preconfigured for you in OMD.

-It is a large install, but it's arguably preferable to wiring up the toolchain manually.
-I say arguably because OMD itself somewhat ironically presents a few management challenges that don't exist if you decide to just roll the toolchain yourself.
+It is a large install, but it's arguably preferable to wiring up the tool-chain manually.
+I say arguably because OMD itself somewhat ironically presents a few management challenges that don't exist if you decide to just roll the tool-chain yourself.
 You are constrained to the versions of the tools in it's current package for example, and if you use WATO you'll have to manage the WATO configuration against whatever manual configuration you or other admin make,